askides/aurora/README.md

 # About Aurora 🌈

 Hate Cookies?
-Introducing Aurora, 100% Cookie-Free Website's Analytics.
-Collect Anonymous Data, Make your Audience Happy Now!
+Introducing Aurora, 100% Cookie-Free Open Website Analytics.
+Collect Anonymous Data.
+Make your Audience Happy Now!

-## Can I see a demo?
+## Can I see a demo? 👀

 You can see a **running demo** [here](https://demo.useaurora.app/s/f3d811716007dcfbbec4c155d00a30dc)!